 The Directors acknowledge their responsibility for the Group’s systems of internal controls and for reviewing their effectiveness.
 These internal controls are designed to safeguard the assets of the Company and to ensure the reliability of financial information for both internal use and external publication.
 Whilst the Directors are aware that no system can provide absolute assurance against material misstatement or loss, regular reviews of internal controls are undertaken to ensure that they are adequate and effective.

 The Board considers risk assessment important in achieving its strategic objectives.
 There is a process of evaluation of performance targets through regular reviews by senior management who compare actual progress to forecasts.
 Project milestones and timelines are regularly reviewed.

 Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.
 The principal risks facing the Company are set out in the Group Strategic Report.

 Risk management and treasury policy

 The Board considers risk assessment as an integral activity in achieving its strategic objectives, with the Board regularly reviewing its projects and activities in this regard.
-The Company finances its operations through equity and holds its cash as a liquid resource to fund the obligations of the Company.
+The Company finances its operations through equity and holds its cash as a liquid resource to fund its obligations of the Company.
 Decisions regarding the management of these assets are approved by the Board.
-Please refer to page 54 of the financial statements.

 Relations with shareholders